6G-SANDBOX/docs/docs/toolkit-installer/home.md

 draft: false
 ---

 Toolkit installer is a Python script developed for the [6G-SANDBOX](https://6g-sandbox.eu/) project, designed to facilitate the creation of new 6G-SANDBOX [sites](../6g-sandbox-sites/home.md).
-This script automates the installation of the **MinIO, Jenkins and TNLCM** stack in OpenNebula using the [service toolkit](https://marketplace.mobilesandbox.cloud:9443/appliance/service_toolkit).
+This script automates the installation of the **MinIO, Jenkins and TNLCM** stack in OpenNebula using the [toolkit service](https://marketplace.mobilesandbox.cloud:9443/appliance/service_toolkit).
 This tool ensures consistency and reduces the complexity of initializing new 6G-SANDBOX sites, providing an efficient and user-friendly approach to managing site creation within the project's ecosystem.

 ## Project structure